WalletConnect/walletconnect-docs/docs/cloud/explorer.md

 Your dapp is querying the deprecated [registry.walletconnect.org/data/wallets.json](https://registry.walletconnect.org/data/wallets.json) endpoint for wallet metadata.

 **Issues:**

-[registry.walletconnect.org](https://registry.walletconnect.org) - the registry...org subdomain will be shut down.The /data/wallets.json endpoint will be shut down.
+- [registry.walletconnect.org](https://registry.walletconnect.org) - the registry...org subdomain will be shut down.
+- The /data/wallets.json endpoint will be shut down.

+**Solution:**

-**Solution:** You should upgrade to the `explorer-api.walletconnect.com/v3/wallets` endpoint, which returns the equivalent data with additional filtering options.
+- You should upgrade to the `explorer-api.walletconnect.com/v3/wallets` endpoint, which returns the equivalent data with additional filtering options.
-The equivalent, upgraded request would be: GET https://explorer-api.walletconnect.com/v3/wallets?projectId=YOUR_PROJECT_ID
+- The equivalent, upgraded request would be: GET https://explorer-api.walletconnect.com/v3/wallets?projectId=YOUR_PROJECT_ID

 #### Scenario 2

 Your dapp is querying the deprecated `registry.walletconnect.com/v2/wallets` endpoint for wallet metadata

 **Issues:**

-The `/v2/wallets` endpoint will be shut down.
+- The `/v2/wallets` endpoint will be shut down.

+**Solution:**

-**Solution:** You should upgrade to the `explorer-api.walletconnect.com/v3/wallets` endpoint, which returns the equivalent data with additional filtering options.
+- You should upgrade to the `explorer-api.walletconnect.com/v3/wallets` endpoint, which returns the equivalent data with additional filtering options.
-The equivalent, upgraded request would be: GET https://explorer-api.walletconnect.com/v3/wallets?projectId=YOUR_PROJECT_ID
+- The equivalent, upgraded request would be: GET https://explorer-api.walletconnect.com/v3/wallets?projectId=YOUR_PROJECT_ID

 #### Scenario 3

 Your dapp is querying the deprecated `registry.walletconnect.org/logo/{size}/{id}.jpeg` endpoint for wallet logos.

 **Issues:**

-[registry.walletconnect.org](https://registry.walletconnect.org) - the registry...org subdomain will be shut down.
+- [registry.walletconnect.org](https://registry.walletconnect.org) - the registry...org subdomain will be shut down.
-The `/logo/` endpoints (without /v3/ prefix) will be shut down.
+- The `/logo/` endpoints (without /v3/ prefix) will be shut down.

 **Solution:**

 - You should upgrade to the [explorer-api.walletconnect.com/v3/logo/{size}/{image_id}](https://explorer-api.walletconnect.com/v3/logo/{size}/{image_id}) endpoint, which returns the equivalent logo.
 - A specific dapp’s/wallet’s image_id can be looked up via the data endpoints, e.g. /`v3/wallets`, as shown above.
-- For your convenience, endpoints like /v3/wallets already provide an image_url object with the relevant `/logo/` requests for each entry.
+- For your convenience, **endpoints like /v3/wallets already provide an image_url object with the relevant `/logo/` requests for each entry.**
 - Taking MetaMask as an example:
   - Deprecated: GET https://registry.walletconnect.org/logo/md/c57ca95b47569778a828d19178114f4db188b89b763c899ba0be274e97267d96.jpeg
   - Equivalent upgraded request: GET [explorer-api.walletconnect.com/v3/logo/md/5195e9db-94d8-4579-6f11-ef553be95100?projectId=YOUR_PROJECT_ID](https://explorer-api.walletconnect.com/v3/logo/md/5195e9db-94d8-4579-6f11-ef553be95100?projectId=YOUR_PROJECT_ID)